• Skip to primary navigation

 • Garnish - Cinnamon sticks add a little kick of extra cinnamon flavor, but are entirely optional if you don't have any on hand.

-Your wine doesn't need to be expensive, but should taste good to you (especially before adding other ingredients).
+Taste is most important - Your wine doesn't need to be expensive but should taste good to you (especially before adding other ingredients).
 If you don't enjoy the wine on its own, you likely won't enjoy a sangria made with it either.

 Two wine glasses filled with fall sangria.

 If you'd like to make your sangria ahead, it can be prepared up to 24 hours in advance and stored in the refrigerator.
-Simply omit the club soda, then stir it in just before serving.
+Simply omit the club soda and stir it in just before serving.
 If the club soda sits in the sangria too long, it will lose its carbonation.

 📖 Recipe